patrick-hurley/vue-device-orientation/README.md

 ```

 ### Orientation change callback
-You can optionally provide additional functionality via a callback to be executed when the orientation changes.
+You can optionally provide additional functionality via a callback to be executed when the orientation changes, such as a method which relies on the new screen width.

 ```html
 <script setup>